Ken Coffey

-Kenneth Eugene Coffey (born November 7, 1960) is an American former professional football player who was a defensive back who played safety for five seasons with the Washington Redskins of the National Football League (NFL).
+Kenneth Eugene Coffey (born November 7, 1960) is an American former professional football player who was a safety for five seasons with the Washington Redskins of the National Football League (NFL).
 In 2024, he was appointed as the Senior Vice President and Chief Operating Officer (COO) of the NFL Alumni Association.
-He played college football for the Texas State Bobcats and was selected in the ninth round of the 1982 NFL draft.
+He played college football for the Texas State Bobcats and was selected 226th overall in the ninth round of the 1982 NFL draft.
 His brother Wayne Coffey played in the NFL.